 Foublie’s Step by Step Food Allergy Pantry Refresh

 Some people clean out their pantry on a regular basis.
-Others (like me) do it every 5+ish years of so.
-Give yourself some time to take on this task (2 hours feels right).
+Others (like me) do it every 5+ years or so.
+It can take time to create a safe food pantry, so make sure to give yourself enough time to work on this task (~2 hours should be sufficient).
 Remember, the process of cleaning is not a tidy one.
-Things will look really messy and then just come together!
+Things will look really messy at first and come together in the end!

 Step 1: Get prepared

 Assemble these items: Trash bin, 3 bags/boxes, Sharpie, Stickers, Counter wipes, Label checklist, Pen, Paper

 Pro tip: You may try to do this when the kids are out of the house or otherwise occupied.

 Step 2: Clear it out

 Take everything out of your pantry and put it on the counter, whether or not it contains a food allergen.

 Do a preliminary expiration date check.
 Expired?
 Then into the trash bag/box it goes!